 Debt-to-income (DTI) ratio

-Lenders take into account the ratio of your debts (typically car loans, student debt, etc.) to your income.
+Lenders take into account the ratio of your debts (typically things like car loans and student debt) to your income.
 This is called your debt-to-income ratio, or DTI, and many lenders cap this number at 43%.

 Loan-to-value (LTV) ratio

 Financial institutions use the loan-to-value ratio as an assessment of the lending risk you present.
 It quantifies the size of the loan taken out against the value of the property securing the loan.